What’s it like living in Tetuán?

 The streetsweepers definitely come by a couple of times a week.
 But even so, I’m dodging 5 dog turds on nearly every block.

-I guess we could say it’s part of the charm: less gentrification, more dog turds.
+I guess we could say it’s part of the charm of living outside the touristy center: less gentrification, and more dog turds.

 No neighborhood is perfect.